-The parameters are supplied by the Proxy Adapter based on its own configuration.
+The parameters are supplied by the Proxy Adapter based on its own configuration in an unspecified order.

 A parameter named "ARI.version" will always be supplied, to carry the maximum protocol version supported by the Proxy Adapter.
-It can be positioned at any place in the sequence.

 A parameter named "keepalive_hint.millis", if present, specifies the inactivity time after which a keepalive packet should be issued on the channel (either reply or notify) to prevent the Proxy Adapter from closing the channel for inactivity.
 Note that the value is a number, but encoded as a string.